jwplayer/ott-web-app/docs/developer-guidelines.md

 The github action will update the project package.json, create a release tag in github, and update the changelog based on the commit messages in the code being merged.

-**Note**: In order to access the repository, the action relies on a personal access token, which is stored as `ACTION_TOKEN` in the [repository secrets](https://github.com/jwplayer/ott-web-app/settings/secrets/actions).
+**Note**: In order to access the repository and bypass the protected branch requirements, the action relies on a personal access token, which must belong to an admin of the repo, and which is stored as `ACTION_TOKEN` in the [repository secrets](https://github.com/jwplayer/ott-web-app/settings/secrets/actions).
 If this token needs to be updated, please generate a [Personal Access Token](https://github.com/settings/tokens) with the `public_repo` scope.

 ## Git Commit Guidelines (conventional changelog)